-- Remove spark plug and pour 1 teaspoon of 40:1 oil mix through the spark plug opening.
+- Remove spark plug and pour 1 teaspoon of 40:1 2-cycle engine oil (AIR-COOLED) through the spark plug opening.
 Slowly pull the starter rope 8 to 10 times to distribute oil to inner engine surfaces. - Replace spark plug with a new one of the recommended type and heat range.
-Refer to "Product Specifications". - · Clean air filter.
-Refer to "Customer Responsibilities". - Reinstall all covers and hardware removed for access; tighten all screws and fasteners. - Check entire unit for loose screws, nuts, and bolts.
-Replace any damaged, broken, or worn parts. - Use fresh fuel having the proper gasoline to oil ratio at the beginning of the next season.
+Refer to "Product Specifications." - Clean air filter.
+Refer to "Customer Responsibilities." - Re-install all covers and hardware removed for access; tighten all screws and fasteners. - Check entire unit for loose screws, nuts, and bolts.
+Replace any damaged, broken, or worn parts. - Lightly oil external metal surface to prevent rust from forming. - Use fresh fuel having the proper gasoline to oil ratio at the beginning of the next season.